gbouchez/jquery-finitescroll/README.md

     });

 ...where the url option is a callback that takes the current page and returns the url associated with the corresponding resource.
+The plugin will append the content of the response at the end of the specified selector whenever you scroll to the bottom of it.

 Credits
 -------